 - Zinc, applied as a topical treatment

-To learn more about cold sores and other lip-related conditions, visit the links on the next page.
+To learn more about cold sores and other lip-related conditions, visit the links below.